czzarr/czzarr.github.com/source/_posts/2012-05-07-polling-and-uncertainty.markdown

 of the population and ask them for whom they plan to vote.
 The responses are assumed [independant](http://en.wikipedia.org/wiki/Independence_(probability_theory\)).

-Once collected, how do we build an estimate of the votes and what is the precision of this estimate?
+Once collected, how do we use them build an estimate of the votes and what is the precision of this estimate?

 The _natural and logical_ estimate is to take the